This tutorial describes details on pagination with Cursor objects.

-First let’s demonstrate iterating the statues in the authenticated user’s timeline.
-Here is how we would do it the “old way” before Cursor object was introduced:
+First let’s demonstrate iterating the statuses in the authenticated user’s timeline.
+Here is how we would do it the “old way” before the Cursor object was introduced:

 page = 1 while True: statuses = api.user_timeline(page=page) if statuses: for status in statuses: # process status here process_status(status) else: # All done break page += 1 # next page

-As you can see we must manage the “page” parameter manually in our pagination loop.
-Now here is the version of the code using Cursor object:
+As you can see, we must manage the “page” parameter manually in our pagination loop.
+Now here is the version of the code using the Cursor object:

 Now that looks much better!
-Cursor handles all the pagination work for us behind the scene so our code can now focus entirely on processing the results.
+Cursor handles all the pagination work for us behind the scenes, so our code can now focus entirely on processing the results.

 Passing parameters into the API method¶